scottbedard/twister/README.md

 #### `output`

 Returns a minified version of the puzzle's state.
-This function works well for saving a puzzle's state as JSON, and setting that state using the `apply` method.
+This method is useful for saving state as JSON, then restoring that state via the `apply` method.

 ```js
 const state = puzzle.output()